Matbe34/lankir/docs/reference/troubleshooting.md

 # Troubleshooting

-Common issues and solutions for PDF App.
+Common issues and solutions for Lankir.

 ## Installation Issues